 This is a direct reference to a passage in Zechariah 9:9 which says, “Rejoice greatly, Daughter Zion!
 Shout, Daughter Jerusalem!
 See, your King comes to you, righteous and victorious, lowly, and riding on a donkey, on a colt, the foal of a donkey.”
 The people of Jerusalem were waiting for a coming king who would restore all things.
 Jesus did this to show that he was the King they had been waiting for, although many did not believe Him.

-If you are looking for some Palm Sunday Bible verses to accompany you in your worship, reflection or contemplation, then here’s a couple of great ones.
+If you are looking for some Palm Sunday Bible verses to accompany you in your worship, reflection, or contemplation, then here are some helpful ones.

 They are all about praising and worshipping God for who He is.
 Praising Him for what He’s done and for the person of Jesus who came to earth in human form.